FannyGautierr/rendu-iot-data/README.md

 Explore earth from the space !
 * Use the joystick to rotate the earth
 * Use the potentiometer to zoom in and out
+* Click on the joystick to set a pin point on the earth

 ## Members 👩‍💻🧑‍💻
  [@lucaschrng](https://github.com/lucaschrng) <br>